dumpmemory/socks6/README.md

 ### What works

 - TCP relay
+- Noop ?
+- Bind ?
+- Bind with backlog ? (backlog is simulated)
+- Session ?
 - Some stack option (remote leg only)

 ### TODO list

 - Other platform
 - UDP
-- BIND
-- Session & Token
+- Token
 - Authentication
 - TLS
 - DTLS
 - Client API
 - Test coverage
+- Remove spagehtti code in handleConn
 - ...

 ### Not TODO